+We have term loan borrowings with a carrying value of \$1.274 billion, consisting of outstanding aggregate principal of \$1.280 billion and unamortized fair value discount of \$5.9 million (the "Term Loan").
 The Term Loan matures on August 31, 2024 (or, if at least 50.0% of the 2021 Unsecured Notes (as defined below) shall have not either been repaid or refinanced with permitted indebtedness having a maturity date not earlier than six months after the maturity date of the Term Loan by no later than October 15, 2020, then October 15, 2020).
+The Term Loan amortizes in equal quarterly installments of 0.25% of the aggregate original principal amount of the Term Loan.

-The Revolver will mature on August 31, 2022 (or, if at least 50.0% of the 2021 Notes have not either been repaid or refinanced with permitted indebtedness having a maturity date of the Term Loan by no later than Six months after the maturity date of the Term Loan by no later than Six months after the maturity date of the Term Loan by no later than October 15, 2020).
+We have a revolving credit facility providing for revolving borrowings of up to \$75.0 million (the "Revolver" and, together with the Term Loan, the "2017 Senior Secured Credit Facilities").
+The Revolver will mature on August 31, 2022 (or, if at least 50.0% of the 2021 Notes have not either been repaid or refinanced with permitted indebtedness having a maturity date not earlier than six months after the maturity date of the Term Loan by no later than October 15, 2020, then October 15, 2020).
+As of June 30, 2018, our availability on the Revolver was \$71.9 million (including outstanding letters of credit of \$3.1 million).